zand3rs/memori/README.md

 # memori

 A simple in-memory cache/queue using [Redis](http://redis.io/) as the default storage.
-Supports object and number values.
+Supports string, number and object values.

 ## Dependencies